 7) Evaluate to improve.

 At the end of each day, take two minutes to evaluate how the day unfolded.

 Get in the habit of asking yourself a simple question: "How could I improve and simplify my day?"

 Make a plan to implement some of those ideas into the next day.
-Continue to adjust.

 Simplifying your day is one of the best ways to get more done while feeling less burdened.